 python3 manage.py makemigrations django_app_name

-command in the termianl, you can get below output.
-It will check whether there has model changes in your Django application.$ python3 manage.py makemigrations dept_emp System check identified some issues: Migrations for 'dept_emp': dept_emp/migrations/0008_testmodel.py - Create model TestModel
+command in the terminal, you can get below output.
+It will check whether there are model changes in your Django application.$ python3 manage.py makemigrations dept_emp System check identified some issues: Migrations for 'dept_emp': dept_emp/migrations/0008_testmodel.py - Create model TestModel

 python3 manage.py migrate dept_emp

-command in terminal to apply the migrations to backend database.$ python3 manage.py migrate dept_emp System check identified some issues: Operations to perform: Apply all migrations: dept_emp Running migrations: Applying dept_emp.0008_testmodel...
+command in the terminal to apply the migrations to the backend database.$ python3 manage.py migrate dept_emp System check identified some issues: Operations to perform: Apply all migrations: dept_emp Running migrations: Applying dept_emp.0008_testmodel...
 OK

 - Now run